RedhawkSDR/agc/README.md

-# REDHAWK Basic Components agc
+# REDHAWK Basic Components rh.agc

 ## Description

-Contains the source and build script for the REDHAWK Basic Components agc.
+Contains the source and build script for the REDHAWK Basic Components rh.agc.
 This componet provides automatic gain control to normalize power levels for real or complex signals.

 ## Installation Instructions
 This asset requires the rh.dsp shared library.
 This must be installed in order to build and run this asset.